magnarok49/ElixirSpotifyQueue/README.md

   * Add the https element in **/config/dev.exs** with `port: 443`, and `ip: {127,0,0,1}`
   * * Note that opening a socket on this port will require sudo, and is probably a massive security gap
   * Start Phoenix endpoint with `mix phx.server`
+This install sequence has never been tested aswell, so yay me.

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.